The 4 Best Business Philosophies to Improve Your Company

 We live in an age of opinions.
 They’re everywhere and, in the scarily large majority of instances, those opinions are unsubstantiated.

-In business, as in life, it’s important that you develop a bit of a radar, or a filter, for intercepting information that will be of no use to you.
+In business, as in life, you must develop a bit of a radar, or a filter, for intercepting information that will be of no use to you.

 You can’t be too affected by what people around you are doing or saying.